nomic-ai/deepscatter/README.md

 zooms in to specific areas.

-Ridiculously, you *must* use an old version of python (2.0) and a new version of Javascript (ES6) because I'm too lazy to fix up the python one, and because javascript build platforms wouold change several times before I got the ES6 to transpile.
+Ridiculously, you *must* use an old version of python (2.0) and a new version of Javascript (ES6).
+I'm too lazy to update the python one, and javascript build practices would probably change several times before I got the ES6 to transpile.
 I usually just run `import scatterplot from 'deepscatter'` inside some other ES6 code.